Minimal-APIs/minimal-apis.github.io/src/index.md

 ---
 home: true
 tagline: Build minimal APIs with C#
-actionText:  Hello Minimal APIs →
+actionText:  Get Started →
-actionLink: /hello-minimal/
+actionLink: /quickstart/
 features:
 - title:  Minimalism First 🍃
   details: Rapidly move from idea to a functioning application.
 All the features of C# web applications without the ceremony.